puzzle/gitlab-ci-cd-training/content/en/docs/02/pipeline_structure.md

 ### Jobs

 Jobs are the most fundamental element of a GitLab pipeline.
 You just defined your first job.
-It's name is `info`.
+Its name is `info`.

 {{< readAndHighlight file="manifests/02.0/.gitlab-ci.yml" code="true" lang="yaml" highlight="hl_lines=4-7">}}